Post overview: Best Whisky on Islay

-Islay is an island in Scotland that is home to the smokiest Scotch whisky known to man.
-And anyone traveling to Scotland for whisky would be remiss to overlook this promised land of peat and barley.
+Islay is home to the most heavily peated (smoky) Scotch in the world and anyone traveling to Scotland (for whisky specifically) would be remiss to overlook this promised land of peat and barley.

-Some distillers are great for tours, others for traditional tasting and others still for the elusive pours coming straight from the cask.
+We found that some distilleries are great for tours, others for traditional tastings and others still for the elusive pours coming straight from the cask.
 I’ll let you know which is which, based on our personal experience.

 Time is precious, so I’d like to help you make the most of your time on Islay.
-Without further ado, let’s cover everything you need to know about the best distilleries on Islay!
+Without further ado, let’s cover everything you need to know about the best whisky on Islay!

 Our experience visiting Islay

 Even though we didn’t get to see the stunning scenery, we found Islay to be the highlight of our Scotland trip.
-I’d return to Scotland in a heartbeat and Islay would be the first stop on the list.
+So much so, that when we returned to Scotland, we swung by Islay once more (for the famous Fèis Ìle 2023).

 Let’s talk: Whisky vs. whiskey (with an ‘e’), what gives?